If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 The skeleton starts as cartilage and is slowly replaced by actual bone as it is matured.
 This process is called ossification.

-During normal maturation, bones increase in size and get remodeled by the removal and subsequent replacement of bone.
-This is done by the epiphyseal plates at the epiphysis of long bones.
+During normal maturation, bones increase in size and get remodeled by bone removal and subsequent replacement.
+The epiphyseal plates do this at the epiphysis of long bones.

 Epiphyseal plates are transverse cartilage plates near the ends of long bones, and they are responsible for the main growth during childhood and adolescence.

 Bone mass is represented as the surface area of bone and total tissue volume.

 An important factor in maintaining bone mineral density is by doing weight-bearing activity.
 This puts pressure on the bones and tells the body to structure them accordingly.

 Weight-bearing activity is defined as any activity in which the body’s weight must be supported while doing the movements.
 These are favored for their bone mass, strength, and resilience increases.